clubstudio/craft-inline-svg/readme.md

 ```
 {{ inlineSvg('icon', { class: 'override-class' }) }}
 ```

+this would output `<svg class="override-class" ... >` regardless of any other classes defined in your config file.

 ### Adding additional parameters
 You can add additional parameters by passing them as an array: